skip to main content

 Learn More

-100%of chickens, turkeys, hogs, cows and sheep are raised under no-antibiotics-ever protocols
+100%of our chickens, cattle, hogs, cows and sheep are raised under no-antibiotics-ever protocols

-100%of raised hog, cattle and lamb production are third-party verified humane animal care
+100%of hog, cattle and lamb production are raised under third-party verified humane animal care

 100%of animals are raised under documented responsible care protocols